 For each of the three sessions, students must attend one week-long, in-person school (in BC and/or Ontario).
 Throughout the program – at their own pace – students are also required to participate in online courses (one per session), read and reflect on a variety of texts and articles, complete one or more assignments, and work on an independent learning project.

-LCC Certificate Program schedule for the next cohort (Cohort 5) starting January 2020:
+LCC Certificate Program schedule for the next cohort (Cohort 6) starting in May/June 2020:

 IN-CLASS: July 12-17, 2020 (ON)**